ClouDevops101/HandBrakeCli/README.md

 This script take 3 argument as input : ex :

-Handbrake.sh /Volume/video mkv 3600 no
+Handbrake.sh /Volume/video "mkv|avi" 800 yes "06XXXXX"

 - the folder to feetch video files
-- the video file format_
+- the video file format, multiple format (container) could be specified
 - the sleep time (in seconds) between two compression
-- wether or not deleting original file
+- Yes/no deleting source file

 When folder is processed the script sort the video file from bigger file to smaller, than compression begin with the same order